joolstorrentecalo/gitlab-foss/doc/administration/geo/replication/troubleshooting/common.md

 1. Under the secondary site select **Replication Details**.
 1. Select **Reverify all** for every data type.

-### Geo site has a database that is writable
+### Geo site has a database that is writable which is an indication it is not configured for replication with the primary site

 This error message refers to a problem with the database replica on a **secondary** site, which Geo expects to have access to.
-A secondary site database that is writable is an indication the database is not configured for replication with the primary site.
 It usually means, either:

 - An unsupported replication method was used (for example, logical replication).
 - The instructions to set up a [Geo database replication](../../setup/database.md) were not followed correctly.